megagonlabs/blue/demos/match_explanation/README.md

 ```
 $ ./neo4j.sh <SESSION_ID>
 ``` -->

+### Start a Session in the UI

+Start a new session and type in the following in the chat:
+`Using the information from the resume of Michael Gibbons rationalize why he was recommended the senior software engineer title.`

 ### recorder.sh
 To scan JSON output from a number of agents and record in session memory: